Updated on 2026-05-09 GMT+08:00

 Concept

-• Regions are defined by their geographical location and network latency.
+Regions are divided based on geographical location and network latency.
 Public services, such as Elastic Cloud Server (ECS), Elastic Volume Service (EVS), Object Storage Service (OBS), Virtual Private Cloud (VPC), Elastic IP (EIP), and Image Management Service (IMS), are shared within the same region.
-There are universal regions and dedicated regions.
-A universal region serves all tenants, while a dedicated region serves specific tenants.
+Regions are classified into universal regions and dedicated regions.
+A universal region provides universal cloud services for common tenants.
+A dedicated region provides specific services for specific tenants.

-• An AZ contains one or more physical data centers.
-Each AZ has independent cooling, fire extinguishing, moisture control, and electrical facilities.
-Within an AZ, computing, network, storage, and other resources are logically divided into multiple clusters.
-AZs within a region are interconnected by optical fibers for high-availability networking.
+An AZ contains one or more physical data centers.
+Each AZ has independent cooling, fire extinguishing, moisture-proof, and electricity facilities.
+Within an AZ, compute, network, storage, and other resources are logically divided into multiple clusters.
+AZs within a region are interconnected using high-speed optical fibers to allow you to build cross-AZ high-availability systems.

 Figure 2 shows the relationship between regions and AZs.